British Steam trawler

 |Notes on event|

-At 07.00 hours on 12 Nov 1939 the Cresswell was stopped by gunfire from U-41 while fishing 18 miles northwest by west of Flannan Isles, Outer Hebrides.
+At 07.00 hours on 12 November 1939 the unescorted and unarmed Cresswell was stopped by gunfire from U-41 while fishing 18 miles northwest by west of Flannan Isles, Outer Hebrides.
 The Germans ordered the crew to abandon ship and they then shelled and sunk the trawler from some distance, suspecting a Q-ship.
 Eight survivors were picked up by the U-boat, but one died of wounds and was buried at sea.
 Mugler planned to put them on another ship later on.

 |On board||We have details of 6 people who were on board.|